mh-/corona-warn-companion-android/corona-warn-companion/src/main/assets/about_en.md

    ![-Example Matches-](file:///android_asset/matches_en.png)

 If risk encounters are found, it shows the details:
 At which times and with which radio attenuation (roughly corresponds to the distance) did the encounters take place, and what level of transmission risk did the encounters have.
+For encounters that were recorded by RaMBLE, it can also display the location.

 ![-Example Details-](file:///android_asset/details_en.png)